joao-pedro-braz/mdn-docs/README.md

 ## Technical Details

 The extension uses the TypeScript Language Server to identify JSX/TSX elements and attributes, then fetches the relevant documentation from MDN.
-All documentation is cleanly presented directly in VS Code's hover interface.
+It also uses [`@mdn/browser-compat-data`](https://www.npmjs.com/package/@mdn/browser-compat-data) for the browser compatibility data All documentation is cleanly presented directly in VS Code's hover interface.

 ## License